 Your guide to surviving college exams

-Exams are a stressful time for most people, but if you know what to expect and prepare as much as you can in advance, it will be easier.
-Remember, if things go wrong, it's not the end of the world.
-There are always more options, and often you'll have the opportunity to try it again.
+College exams are a stressful time for most people.
+If you know what to expect and prepare as much as you can in advance, it can be easier.
+Remember, if things don’t go as well as you hoped, there are always options.
+You might even have the opportunity to repeat the exam.

 Exams are an inevitable factor in student life.
-The weeks before the exam can be stressful so take some time to do exam prep and get ready, print notes, talk to the lecturer, anything that will help.
+The weeks before the exam can be stressful so take some time to prepare.

 Make a study plan

 A study plan can help you to break what you study down into smaller and more manageable chunks.
 Sometimes you can sit down to put together a timetable and find it difficult to know where to start.
 It’s okay to spend time planning and putting together a timetable as it will be more helpful in the long run if it is manageable and realistic.
 Read more about making a study plan.

 The things you do before, during and after study sessions affect your ability to focus and remember information.

 One of the best ways of getting through exam time is to have a good plan for how to study well, look after yourself and manage your time.
 Read about how your habits can make studying easier.

 Avoid comparing yourself to your friends

 Everybody has a different way of preparing for exams and what suits someone else might not work for you.
 You might be able to get ideas or inspiration from classmates, but try not to compare your study approach to theirs.